DocsWebApps/devops-java-jhipster-continuous-delivery-build-stack/README.md

 ### Starting and stopping your environment

-You can start and stop your CI environment by simply using the following commands:
+You can start up or stop your CI environment by simply using the following commands:

 ```ruby
 ./start_stack.bash - to start the CI environment